stormwindy/Qi-Table/README.md

 ```
 $ cd app
 $ cd my-app
+$ npm install    //only need to do this the first time around
 $ npm start
 ```
 To connect, open localhost:3000 in your browser, though it should open automatically.
 For the app to function correctly, you need to also start the server: